 This is How To Cook Pasta Al Dente.
 Almost everybody that has cooked pasta before has heard of the term “al dente”.
 You read it in the instructions for cooking pasta, you hear waiters and cooks talk about it; but what does it really mean?
 The term al dente describes a certain amount of doneness acheived when cooking any pasta.
 Generally speaking it means that the pasta has been cooked until it is nearly done, but not quite done.
 It falls right between undercooked and done.
 More specifically it means that the texture of cooked pasta is a little chewy when biten, but not excalty soft either.
 You can also check to see if the pasta is cooked al dente by breaking the pasta as it cooks.
 If there is still a bit of white at the center of the pasta, it’s not quite al dente.
 As soon as the white disappears from the center of the pasta, it is al dente.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 5 quarts of water